yagilm/pingdom2stats/README.md

 +-----------------------------+----------+------+-----+---------+-------+
 7 rows in set (0.00 sec)
 ```
-The program will use $checkid and pull the name of the check witch will use for naming the columns(`checkname.go`).
+The program will use $checkid and pull the name of the check which will use for naming the columns(`checkname.go`).
 Run the --addcheck multiple times to add multiple checks.

+## Populating statistics
-- Add it to a job scheduler like cron or chronos.
+Add it to a job scheduler like cron or chronos.
 I prefer to run it every 20 hours (it pulls the last 24 hours' statistics).
 Note that if the timestamp exists the program will just update the values.
-No double timestamps are possible.
+No double timestamps are possible in the datastore.

 - The program should be used like this:
 ```